mongodb/docs-realm/examples/android/README.md

 should be able to run the "All Tests" target on a selected AVD using the green play button in the toolbar.

+You can also run the "All Tests" target by right clicking on the `app/src/androidTest/java` directory in Android Studio and selecting "Run 'All Tests'".

+You can run test files individual by right clicking on them and selecting "Run '...Test'".

 ### Understand the Project Structure

 The following diagram shows the key items in the project directory: